airbytehq/airbyte/docs/cloud/dbt-cloud-integration.md

 # Using the dbt Cloud integration

+In order to use the dbt Cloud integration, users must use a paid version of dbt Cloud.

 ## Step 1: Generate a service token

 Generate a [service token](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens#generating-service-account-tokens) for your dbt Cloud transformation.